 The issues discussed herein strictly reflect my own experiences.
 I am careful to not recommend or diagnose a way of living.
 However, I am convinced that if the reader is honestly seeking faults that lie within it will be easy to identify with the content.

-I share my fears, anxieties, and confusion with you because I no longer want to hide.
-Most issues that I will discuss and address herein make people uncomfortable and are generally thought of embarrassing matters that are best kept hidden.
-Perhaps you yourself would sooner disguise some struggle you are facing to avoid any feelings of embarrassment or shame, and you may feel you are successful at hiding certain aspects of yourself.
+What is generally hidden from others is explored openly and honestly here in an attempt to elicit the shadow out of myself and the reader.
+Perhaps you yourself would sooner disguise some struggle you are facing to avoid any feelings of embarrassment or shame.
+You may even feel you are successful at hiding certain aspects of yourself, though most likely you, like me, are far less successful at hiding your demons than you wish to believe.
 You may consider that when one is hidden one cannot be helped, nor can they be of use to others.
+Successfully keeping one’s shortcomings hidden is a self-imposed impediment to one’s growth, usefulness, and happiness.
 Suffering in silence only increases the suffering and confounds those who care for the sufferer; It is an unhealthy way to cope with life.
-I hope to show that there is no weakness in admitting and confronting one’s shortcomings, there is a strength!
+I hope to show that there is no weakness in admitting and confronting one’s shortcomings.
 My struggle and experience are well-documented within.

 I have accepted that this life is a challenge, it is difficult, and there are no maps.
 I have accepted that most of this world is beyond my comprehension and, even more, is out of my control.
-Through my essays, I will continue to illustrate and investigate methods of relinquishing the human will, freeing me from self-will, and releasing the desire for control & power.
-I will continue to share personal stories so that others may relate, as well as pursuing more intellectual discussions.
+Through my essays, I hope to illustrate and investigate methods of attaining freedom through relinquishing self-will, ultimately releasing the desire for control and power.

 - Rhett Burch